jgers32/jgers32.github.io/index.md

 <!-- Simple Announcement Banner -->
 <!-- <div class="custom-alert">
-    <strong>🎉 Sept.
+    <strong>🎉 Oct.
 2025:</strong> Stepping into the Editor-in-Chief role at <a href="https://xrds.acm.org" target="_blank">ACM XRDS Magazine</a>!
 </div> -->

 ## About Me

 I'm a second-year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan][U-Mich], advised by [Pei Zhang][Pei-Zhang] in the [Pervasive Electronics Innovations (PEI) Lab][PEI-Lab].
-My research spans mobile computing, urban and environmental sensing, and applied machine learning.
-I'm especially interested in developing and deploying smart sensing networks to address environmental and community challenges.
+My research sits at the intersection of mobile computing, urban and environmental sensing, and applied machine learning: building intelligent sensing networks to address environmental and community challenges.

 I'm a [Department of Energy Computational Science Graduate Fellow][DOE-CSGF] (DOE CSGF), supporting my research on a vehicular multimodal sensing system paired with high-performance computing to monitor and analyze rapidly changing urban conditions.
-Additionally, I'm a [NSF Center for Pandemic Insights][NSF-CPI] Trainee, contributing to the development and networking of multimodal sensor systems for detecting pathogens, disease outbreaks, and key environmental events.
+I'm also a [NSF Center for Pandemic Insights][NSF-CPI] Trainee, contributing to the design and networking of multimodal sensing systems for unobtrusive environmental monitoring, including bat activity detection and pathogen sensing.

 ---
 ## Research Interests